-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of Company 3.1.1 Certificate of Amendment of Amended and Restated Certificate of Incorporation of Company 3.2 Proposed Restated Certificate of Incorporation of Company 3.3 Bylaws of Company 3.4 Proposed Amended and Restated By-laws of the Company 4.1 Fourth Amended and Restated Registration Rights Agreement by and among the Company, the Founders, and the Investors, dated September 19, 2008 4.2 Specimen Stock Certificate 5.1 Opinion of Arnold & Porter LLP 10.1+ Company 2000 Stock Option and Incentive Plan 10.2+ Form of Incentive Stock Option Agreement under 2000 Stock Option and Incentive Plan 10.3+ Company 2003 Equity Incentive Plan 10.4+ Form of Incentive Stock Option Agreement under 2003 Equity Incentive Plan 10.5+ Company 2013 Equity Incentive Plan 10.6+ Form of Incentive Stock Option Agreement under 2013 Equity Incentive Plan 10.7+ Form of Nonstatutory Stock Option Agreement under 2013 Equity Incentive Plan 10.8 Lease Agreement by and between Red Gate III LLC and the Company, dated May 31, 2011 10.9 Amendment to Lease Agreement by and between Red Gate III LLC and the Company, dated March 26, 2013 10.10 Lease Agreement by and between W. M. Rickman Construction Co.
+No. Description 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of Company 3.2 Proposed Amended and Restated Certificate of Incorporation of Company 3.3 Bylaws of Company 3.4 Proposed Bylaws of Company 4.1 Fourth Amended and Restated Registration Rights Agreement by and among the Company, the Founders, and the Investors, dated September 19, 2008 5.1 Opinion of Arnold & Porter LLP 10.1+ Company 2000 Stock Option and Incentive Plan 10.2+ Form of Incentive Stock Option Agreement under 2000 Stock Option and Incentive Plan 10.3+ Company 2003 Equity Incentive Plan 10.4+ Form of Incentive Stock Option Agreement under 2003 Equity Incentive Plan 10.5+ Company 2013 Equity Incentive Plan 10.6+ Form of Incentive Stock Option Agreement under 2013 Equity Incentive Plan 10.7+ Form of Restricted Stock Agreement under 2013 Equity Incentive Plan 10.8 Lease Agreement by and between Red Gate III LLC and the Company, dated May 31, 2011 10.9 Amendment to Lease Agreement by and between Red Gate III LLC and the Company, dated March 26, 2013 10.10 Lease Agreement by and between W. M. Rickman Construction Co.
 LLC and the Company, dated December 2, 2004 10.11 Amendment to Lease Agreement by and between W. M. Rickman Construction Co.
 LLC and the Company, dated January 31, 2006 10.12 Second Amendment to Lease Agreement by and between W. M. Rickman Construction Co.
-LLC and the Company, dated June 1, 2011 10.13 Sublease Agreement by and between Amgen SF, LLC and Raven biotechnologies, Inc., dated November 21, 2006 10.14 Form of Indemnification Agreement 10.15† Collaboration and License Agreement by and between Boehringer Ingelheim International GmbH and the Company, dated October 18, 2010 10.16† License Agreement by and between the Company and Gilead Sciences, Inc., dated January 3, 2013 10.16.1† First Amendment to License Agreement by and between the Company and Gilead Sciences, Inc., dated October 1, 2013

-Collaboration Agreement by and between the Company and Green Cross Corp., dated June 30, 2010
+LLC and the Company, dated June 1, 2011 10.13 Sublease Agreement by and between Amgen SF, LLC and Raven biotechnologies, Inc., dated November 21, 2006 10.14 Form of Indemnification Agreement 10.15† Collaboration and License Agreement by and between Boehringer Ingelheim International GmbH and the Company, dated October 18, 2010 10.16† License Agreement by and between the Company and Gilead Sciences, Inc., dated January 3, 2013 10.17† Collaboration Agreement by and between the Company and Green Cross Corp., dated June 30, 2010 10.18† First Amendment to Collaboration Agreement by and between the Company and Green Cross Corp., dated January 19, 2011 10.19† Second Amendment to Collaboration Agreement by and between the Company and Green Cross Corp., dated December 13, 2012 10.20† Option for a License Agreement by and between the Company and Les Laboratoires Servier and Institut de Recherches Servier, dated September 19, 2012

-Exhibit No. Description 10.18† First Amendment to Collaboration Agreement by and between the Company and Green Cross Corp., dated January 19, 2011 10.19† Second Amendment to Collaboration Agreement by and between the Company and Green Cross Corp., dated December 13, 2012 10.20† Option for a License Agreement by and between the Company and Les Laboratoires Servier and Institut de Recherches Servier, dated September 19, 2012 10.21 Option for a License Agreement by and between the Company and Les Laboratoires Servier and Institut de Recherches Servier, dated November 24, 2011 10.22 Research Collaboration and License Agreement by and between Pfizer Inc. and the Company, dated October 13, 2010 10.23† Amendment No. 1 to Research Collaboration and License Agreement by and between Pfizer Inc. and the Company, dated August 9, 2012 10.24† Amendment No. 2 to Research Collaboration and License Agreement by and between Pfizer Inc. and the Company, effective October 13, 2013 10.25+ Form of Employment Agreement between the Company and Scott Koenig, M.D., Ph.D.
+Exhibit No. Description 10.21† Option for a License Agreement by and between the Company and Les Laboratoires Servier and Institut de Recherches Servier, dated November 24, 2011 10.22† Research Collaboration and License Agreement by and between Pfizer Inc. and the Company, dated October 13, 2010 10.23† Amendment No. 1 to Research Collaboration and License Agreement by and between Pfizer Inc. and the Company, dated August 9, 2012 10.24† Amendment No. 2 to Research Collaboration and License Agreement by and between Pfizer Inc. and the Company, effective October 13, 2013 10.25+ Employment Agreement, dated as of , 2013, between the Company and Scott Koenig, M.D., Ph.D.
 10.26+ Consulting Agreement, dated as of September 6, 2013, between the Company and Anastasia Daifotis, M.D.
-10.27+ 2013 Employee Stock Purchase Plan 21.1 Subsidiaries of Company 23.1 Consent of Ernst & Young, LLP, Independent Registered Public Accounting Firm 23.2 Consent of Arnold & Porter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature pages hereto)
+21.1 Subsidiaries of Company 23.1 Consent of Ernst & Young, LLP, Independent Registered Public Accounting Firm 23.2 Consent of Arnold & Porter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature pages hereto)